rfennell/AzurePipelines/Extensions/WikiUpdater/readme.md

 extraHeaders = [`-c http.extraheader=AUTHORIZATION: bearer ${password}`];
 ```

-The former should be used for Azure DevOps Services and GitHub, for latter for Azure DevOps Server/TFS
+In general, the former should be used for Azure DevOps Services and GitHub, for latter for Azure DevOps Server/TFS

 The following are supported means to authenticate with different services